 Child's Name: Grade:

-Yes, I have read this form and have been informed in writing by the school that it plans audio/video record students in [teacher's name and classroom umber]and agree to the audio/video recording of my child.
+to audio/video record students in I have read this form and have been informed in writing by the school that it plans o/video record students in [teacher's name and classroom r]and agree to the audio/video recording of my child.

-[] No, my child may not take part in the audio/video recording.
+[] No, my child may not take part in the audio/v video recording.

 Parent's/Legal Guardian's Signature: Date:

 Parent's/Legal Guardian's Printed Name:

 Phone number:

 Please return this form by (date):